technicat/fedicat/iosapps.md

 Free on the [App Store](https://apps.apple.com/us/app/manny-for-mastodon/id1668409667)

 Features: Cute appearance, elaborate app icon.
 Good-looking and simple sign-on screen.
 Interesting use of gray-shaded background (and slightly rounded corners) for boosts.
+Top left menu selection of feeds including lists and followed tags.

 Quirks: Square avatars, account tab is not on far right, boost button has a non-obvous icon, uses "reblog" instead of "boost", non-boosted posts could use some more left side margin.
 Doesn't show up as a link share target.